Mariga94/alx-system_engineering-devops/0x01-shell_permissions/README.md

 6.echo -n > <filename> - Creates an empty file.

 7.chmod u+x <file> - Makes file executable for your user only.

+8.chmod absolute form - the other way to use chmod, in which you specify a set of three numbers that together determine all the access classess and types. e.g chmod 751 myfile